 - Personalized, user-specific content for your clients.
 Web portals usually revolve around their users.
 They locate and remember customer-specific information.
 The content changes to answer users’ requests and allows them to add personalized product promotions;

 - Cheap customer self-service.
-Portals can be filled with FAQs, manuals, information about company and products, every bit of data that customers may need and find on their own.
-This will lift some of the burden from call centers too;
+Portals can be filled with FAQs, manuals, information about companies and products, every bit of data that customers may need and find on their own.
+This will lift some of the burdens from call centers too;

 - Agility.
 Online portals can be used to support customer experience from multiple platforms, including mobile;